The number of distinguishing colorings of a Cartesian product graph: Introduction

 \section{Introduction}

-A (vertex, edge, total, proper etc.) coloring of a graph $G$ is called distinguishing (or symmetry breaking) if no non-identity automorphism of $G$ preserves it, and the distinguishing number, shown by $D(G)$, is the smallest number of colors required for vertex coloring to be distinguishing.
-This terminology has been introduced by Albertson and Collins~\cite{ac} in 1996 and initiated many results and generalizations.
-The concept is however at least two decades older, but it was called \emph{asymmetric coloring}, e.g. see \cite{ba-1977} by Babai.
+A (vertex, edge, total, proper, etc.) coloring of a graph $G$ is called distinguishing (or symmetry breaking) if no non-identity automorphism of $G$ preserves it, and the distinguishing number, denoted by $D(G)$, is the smallest number of colors required for vertex coloring to be distinguishing.
+This terminology has been introduced by Albertson and Collins~\cite{albertson1996symmetry} in 1996 and initiated many results and generalizations.
+The concept is however at least two decades older, but it was called \emph{asymmetric coloring}, e.g. see \cite{Babai1977} by Babai.

 When vertex coloring of a graph $G$ is distinguishing, we say that this coloring \emph{breaks} all the symmetries of $G$.
-By a $k$-\textit{distinguishing coloring} we mean such a coloring that uses exactly $k$ colors.
+A $k$-\textit{distinguishing coloring} is a coloring that uses exactly $k$ colors.
 For a positive integer $d$, a graph $G$ is {\it $d$-distinguishable} if there exists a distinguishing vertex coloring with $d$ colors.
-The distinguishing number of some classes of graphs are as follows: $D(K_{n})=n$, $D(K_{n,n})=n+1$, $D(P_n) = 2$ for $n\geq 2$, $D(C_3)=D(C_4)=D(C_5)=3$ while $D(C_n)=2$ for $n\geq 6$ \cite{ac}.
+The distinguishing number of some classes of graphs are as follows: $D(K_{n})=n$, $D(K_{n,n})=n+1$, $D(P_n) = 2$ for $n\geq 2$, $D(C_3)=D(C_4)=D(C_5)=3$ while $D(C_n)=2$ for $n\geq 6$ \cite{albertson1996symmetry}.

-Several generalizations to the distinguishing coloring have already been made.
-For example Collins and Trenk~\cite{Collins} introduced breaking symmetries of graphs via proper coloring, Fisher and Isaak~\cite{Fisher} in 2008 used edge coloring to break symmetries of the Cartesian product of complete graphs, and in 2015 the \emph{distinguishing index $D'(G)$}of a graph $G$ is introduced by Kalinowski and Pil\'{s}niak~\cite{Kalinowski} as the minimum number of colors required for a distinguishing edge coloring.
-Moreover, Kalinowski, Pil\'sniak and Wo\'{z}niak, in~\cite{Rafal} did a similar thing for the total coloring and defined the analogous $D''(G)$ to break symmetries of $G$ by coloring its edges and vertices.

-One interesting natural question for every graph theoretical index is to consider it for product graphs.
-For the distinguishing number, Bogstad and Cowen \cite{bc} proved that for $k \geq 4$, every hypercube $Q_k$ of dimension $k$, which is the Cartesian product of $k$ copies of $K_2$, is $2$-distinguishable.
-It has also been shown by Imrich and Klav{\v{z}}ar in \cite{ik} that the distinguishing number of Cartesian powers of a connected graph $G$ is equal to two except for $K_2^2, K_3^2, K_2^3$.
-Meanwhile, Imrich, Jerebic and Klav\v{z}ar \cite{ijk} showed that Cartesian products of relatively prime graphs whose sizes are close to each other can be distinguished with a small number of colors.
-Moreover, Estaji et al. in \cite{eikpt} proved that for every pair of connected graphs $G$ and $H$ with $|H| \leq |G| < 2^{|H|} - |H|$, we have $D(G \Box H) \leq 2$.
+Because many graphs in applications appear to be a product of smaller graphs, one interesting natural question for every graph theoretical index is to consider it for product graphs, especially for Cartesian products.
+For example, Bogstad and Cowen \cite{Bogstad2004} proved that for $k \geq 4$, every hypercube $Q_k$ of dimension $k$ is $2$-distinguishable.
+Moreover, Imrich and Klav{\v{z}}ar \cite{Imrich2006CartPower} showed that the distinguishing number of Cartesian powers of a connected graph $G$ is equal to two except for $K_2^2, K_3^2, K_2^3$.
+Meanwhile, Imrich, Jerebic, and Klav\v{z}ar \cite{Imrich2008CartComp} proved that Cartesian products of relatively prime graphs whose sizes are close to each other can be distinguished with a small number of colors.